-The lab meeting times are included in the attendance policy in the same manner as a regular lecture meeting.
-The attendance of the lab class will be combined with the lecture section for a total attendance.
+The lab class times are included in the attendance policy in the same manner as your regular lecture classes.
+The attendance of your lab class is combined with the lecture section for the 10% of allowed total absences.
+Students may not miss more than 4.5 total lab hours for the entire semester.
+Those 4.5 hours count toward the cumulative total of 13.5 hours allowed to be missed.